What are maltitol and maltitol syrup?

 As all polyols, maltitol and maltitol syrup are sugar alcohols or hydrogenated carbohydrates.
 They are also known as sugar replacers, bulk sweeteners or sugar-free sweeteners.
 Maltitol is a bulk sweetener coming from wheat and maize.
 This is a white, crystalline powder very similar to sucrose.
 Its clean sweet taste and physico-chemical properties very closed to that of sucrose make it a high quality sugar alternative.
 Maltitol is 2.4kcal/g in Europe, provides low glycaemic and insulinaemic responses (GI of 29) and is not cariogenic.
 The article of commerce is supplied both as a syrup and as a solid product.

-In what products are maltitol and maltitol syrups used?
+In what products is the polyol maltitol and maltitol syrup used?

 Thanks to a clean sweet taste and no cooling effect and behaviour very similar to sucrose, maltitol (European safety number E 965; International number INS 965) can be used in a wide range of food applications: